Michael-Hsu/gitskills/README.md

 # gitskills
-Test how to clone an repository from Github to local PC
+Test how to clone a repository from Github to local PC